mintwax/seeds/README.md

-x test scaling with lots of items x record button is floating on top of everything
+x test scaling with lots of items x record button is floating on top of everything x add created (2s ago), display in grid under duration x play should display play progress as a progress bar in grid item x don't show progress bar if not playing

-add created (2s ago), display in grid under duration
+remove the warning for indeterminate progress bar fix the delay problem with android

-play should display play progress as a progress bar in grid item
+error handling - if filepath doesn't exist don't RSOD, display toast try catch on 248 when loading the sound file

 long press item to select grid item
     hide record button